Candle Burning Tips

 • Wood products: You will have some wax left on the bottom, stop burning at 1/2 inch (top of wick clip).
 Save the metal wick clips if you plan to refill

 What happens if I don't burn until I reach a full melt pool?
-You will start to develop a tunnel in the center and the wax on the edges will not be able to catch up, thus be wasted.
-Burn when you have a 4 hour time chunk available, most candles will reach a pool between 2-4 hours.
+You will start to develop a tunnel in the center and the wax on the edges will not be able to melt off, thus be wasted.
+Burn when you have a 2-3 hour time chunk available, most candles will reach a pool in this time frame